 Did you know Ontario’s Southwest is situated on the same latitudinal plain as Northern California?
 This makes the region home to some of Canada’s most fertile farmland and a rapidly evolving wine, craft beer and farm-to-table scene.

 The scene is evolving and growing so fast that new flavours and new ways to experience the culinary scene are popping up all the time.
-The continuous flow of new tastes means that even if you’ve visited our region before, there’s many tasty new reasons to come visit again!
+The continuous flow of new tastes means that even if you’ve visited our region before, there’s many tasty new reasons to come visit again.

 Cheers to the Coast Trail

 Ontario’s Blue Coast, on the shores of Lake Huron, is emerging as a new destination to sample award winning wine, craft brewed beer, hard cider and mead throughout Lambton County.
-To help you discover all these spots, there is a brand new Cheers to the Coast Trail.
+To help you discover all these spots, there is the Cheers to the Coast Trail.
+We have Stonepicker Brewing Co.
+Not only is it a brewery, but it’s also a farm too!
+Located just outside of Forest, Stonepicker grows the barley and pulls water from their own well to make their brews!
 Whether you’re looking to sip crisp hard ciders from Twin Pines, try the fun brews from Refined Fool, enjoy hand-crafted wines from Alton Farms, or even amazing mead from Munro Honey, Lambton County has many ways to fill your glass with local goodness.

-Now these are just the newest culinary experiences and locations to check out in Ontario’s Southwest, there’s plenty of amazing spots that you may not have tried yet in the region’s culinary scene.
+Now these are just the newest locations to check out in Ontario’s Southwest, there’s plenty of amazing spots that you may not have tried yet in the region’s culinary scene.
 Watch our Next Stop: Taste video series and discover a whole crop of unforgettable food, wine, craft brewery and farm-to-table experiences.